cgrudz/DataAssimilationBenchmarks.jl/docs/src/home/Getting Started.md

 ```
 ~/.julia/dev/
 ```
 on Linux and the analogous directory with respect Windows and Mac systems.
+This version in the Julia General Registries will be the latest official release.
+However, this official release tends to lag behind the current version.

-Alternatively, you can install this from the main Github branch directly as follows:
+You can install the latest version from the main Github branch directly as follows:
 ```{julia}
 pkg> dev https://github.com/cgrudz/DataAssimilationBenchmarks.jl
 ```

 ### Repository structure

 The repository is structured as follows:
 ```@raw html
 <ul>